senaite/senaite2.com/docs/sample_barcodes.md

 received.
 The setting can be enabled in the *Sticker* section of the *LIMS Setup*, as well as the standard templates for the small and large Barcodes.

-Click on the ⚙️button in the upper right corner and chose the grey *Setup* tile to open the general Setup options.
+Click on the ⚙️button in the upper right corner and choose the grey *Setup* tile to open the general Setup options.
 Select the *Sticker* tab and chose *Receive* from the *Automatic sticker printing* menu.
 Press save when you are done.